data-gymnasia/courses/content/intro-data-pipeline/content.md

 ---
 > id: filter-exercise-solution

-*Solution*.
-We use parentheses to group the given logical conditions:
+*Solution.* We use parentheses to group the given logical conditions:

     pre(python-executable)
       | import pydataset